duckdb/duckdb-web/docs/extensions/sqlite_scanner.md

 ## Loading the Extension

-Sqlite scanner extension is by default installed and loaded on first use.
-If you prefer to do so explicitly, you can always use the following commands:
+The SQLite Scanner extension is by default installed and loaded on first use.
+If you prefer to do so explicitly, run the following commands:

 ```sql
 INSTALL sqlite;